kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

 * paired-end sequencing reads (FASTQ)

 In this guide, we download the set of test input files used the GitHub Action workflow.
+Those are very small files that do not take much disk space at all, and are processed extremely quickly in the various pipeline steps.

 .. prompt:: bash $